alexandraStroie/fileDifference/README.md

 	press reset buttons and check if the display areas are empty

-The following .spec.js files follows aprox. all the steps found in test1_DifferentTxtFiles.spec.js
+The following specs files follows aprox. all the steps found in test1_DifferentTxtFiles.spec.js

 test2_SameTxtFile.spec.js: contains 6 test cases (one describe, 2 contexts and 6 "it")